matrix-org/matrix-spec-proposals/proposals/1442-state-resolution.md

 parts of the DAG, for a variety of reasons, and ideally in that case the resolved state would closely match the recent state).

+Similarly care should be taken when multiple changes to e.g. power levels happen in a fork.
+If Alice gives Bob power (A), then Bob gives Charlie power (B) and then Charlie, say, changes the ban level (C).
+If you try and resolve two state sets one of which has A and the other has C, C will not pass auth unless B is also taken into account.
+This case can be handled if we also consider the difference in auth chains between the two sets, which in the previous example would include B.

 ## Power Level Ordering